Advertisement

 A “normal” body temperature is 98.6 degrees Fahrenheit, or 37 degrees Celsius, but that doesn’t mean you have to hit the panic button if your child’s temperature inches above that.

-“It’s most accurate to use a rectal thermometer for infants and young children, but if you feel uneasy doing this, use whichever device makes you most comfortable,” Dr. Lim says.
+“It’s most accurate to use a rectal thermometer for infants and young children, but if you feel uneasy doing this, use whichever device makes you most comfortable,” Dr. Lim advises.
 “In older children, an oral temperature is most accurate, if the child is able to tolerate it.”

 Advertisement

-Child’s age | Type of thermometer | What’s considered a fever? |
+Child’s age | Type of thermometer | What’s considered a fever |

 ---|---|---|